declan-cognition-takehome/devin-conductor/README.md

 5. Callback URL `https://<host>/api/auth/callback`.
 6. Install it on the repositories you want available, then enable them in **Configure**.

-## Security

-- Webhook signatures are verified against the raw body with HMAC-SHA256 and a timing-safe comparison, before anything is persisted; deliveries are deduplicated by delivery ID.
-- Sign-in is GitHub OAuth with state protection and a server-side org membership check; OAuth tokens are never persisted, only local user metadata.
-- Sessions are signed, `__Host-` prefixed, HttpOnly and Secure; mutations require a double-submit CSRF token; unauthenticated API access is rejected.
-- Secrets stay in process memory — never in SQLite, never in API responses.
-Logs and stored job errors run through a redactor covering `cog_` keys, GitHub tokens, private keys, bearer tokens, signatures and JWTs.

 ## Operations